I may earn a commission on purchases made through links on this page.

 Basically, you can work in one of two ways.
 You can set your laptop computer below or beside your desktop monitor, allowing you to utilize both screens while using the built-in keyboard and touchpad (like my desk setup below).
 Or you can keep your laptop’s screen closed and use a keyboard, mouse, or external trackpad (like my husband’s setup, also shown below).
 Just note that with the laptop closed the mic and camera built into your laptop will not function.

 Though this monitor does have built-in speakers, it does not have a built-in webcam or microphone.
 Few monitors do because webcams were not taken very seriously before the COVID-19 pandemic.
-If you require those for video calls, you have four options I can think of:
+If you require those for video calls, you may need to purchase a webcam.

 For a larger screen, you can go with the similar 32″ Dell U3223QE (Amazon / Best Buy / Office Depot / Dell.com) which also includes several more USB ports.
-However, this one does not have a built-in speaker.
+However, this one does not have a built-in speaker, mic, or webcam.

 For an upgrade pick for professional photographers or for people who want to splurge, I recommend Apple’s 27” Studio Display.
 It truly is one of the highest-quality monitors on the market with built-in speakers, a mic, a camera, and incredible clarity and color quality.
 Being a 5K monitor, it has smaller, crisper pixels.
 It does not work with PCs or with older Apple products so be sure to check the compatibility list before purchasing.
 The display comes in two screen options (standard or “nano-textured” for better visibility in bright locations), and three stand options (tilt, tilt & height adjustable, or VESA mount).
 But all this comes in at more than four times the cost of the Dell monitor.